machingclee/machingclee.github.io/static/media/305-gmail-kotlin.c8430bb5.md

 ---
-title: "Send Gmail in Kotlin "
+title: "Send Gmail in Kotlin"
 date: 2024-08-04
 id: blog0305
-tag: springboot
+tag: kotlin, springboot
 toc: true
-intro: "We study how to send email again in kotlin"
+intro: "We study how to send email again in kotlin."
 ---

 <style>